grading4learning/workbook/_sources/practice/reflection.md

 After receiving feedback, it's good practice to reflect on what we've changed and what we've learned before piling on more changes.
 As questions come up, we should also do our due diligence to have those questions answered by our peers, others who have done similar work, or teaching adn learning experts at our institution's center for teaching and learning.

 > Workshop Attendees: As a whole group, we will take about 15 minutes to reflect on your modifications, the feedback received, and the questions you have for moving forward.
-Presenters will pose reflective exercises and answer participants’ questions.
+Please summarize your reflections as best as possible into: 1 highlight, 1 lowlight, 1 question or concern.
+Presenters will pose reflective exercises and answer participants’ questions live and/or add them to our [FAQs](../resources/faqs).

 Reflective Questions to Consider: